avo-hq/docs.avohq.io/docs/3.0/guides/acts_as_tenant_integration.md

 ## Scope models
 ___

-Now let's add users to Account.
-Here I am assuming to have an existing user model which is used for _Authentication_.
+Now let's add users to `Account`.
+Here I am assuming to have an existing user model which is used for `Authentication`.
 Similarly we can scope other models.

 :::code-group